Esri/defense-solutions-feature-toolbox/README.md

         * Set environment variable `ANT_HOME` to Ant Install Location
         * Add Ant\bin to your path: `%ANT_HOME%\bin`
         * NOTE: Ant requires Java [Runtime Environment (JRE) or Developer Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed and the environment variable `JAVA_HOME` to be set to this location
-        * To verify your Ant Installation: Open Command Prompt> `ant -v` and verify it runs and returns the version correctly
+        * To verify your Ant Installation: Open Command Prompt> `ant -h` and verify it runs and returns the ant help correctly
     * To download the data dependencies
         * Open Command Prompt>
         * cd military-feature-toolbox